 Welcome to the Ley Lab Home Page.
-This summer we began the transition to the Department of Microbiome Science, Max Planck Institute for Developmental Biology, Tübingen, Germany.
-Roughly half of the lab has moved to the Max Planck.
-For opportunities to join the lab, please visit Microbiome Science @MPI.
+We are now the Department of Microbiome Science, Max Planck Institute for Developmental Biology, Tübingen, Germany.
+For opportunities to join the lab, please visit the Join Us page.

-Research Focus: We are broadly interested in how interactions between humans and their gut microbiota influence phenotypes.
+Research Focus: We are interested in the co-evolution of humans with their microbiomes.

 Goodrich, J. K. , E. R. Davenport, M. A. Jackson, M. Beaumont, R. Knight, T. D. Spector, J. T. Bell, A. G. Clark, R. E. Ley.
 Genetic determinants of the gut microbiome assessed in UK Twins.
 Cell Host & Microbe 19:731-43.
 (2016)

 Goodrich*, J. K., E. R. Davenport*, J. L. Waters*, A. G. Clark and R. E. Ley.
 Cross-species comparisons of host genetic associations with the microbiome.
 Science 352: 532-535.
 (2016)

 Goodrich, J. K., J. L. Waters, A. C. Poole, J. L. Sutter, O. Koren, R. Blekhman, M. Beaumont, W. Van Treuren, R. Knight, J. T. Bell, T. D. Spector, A. G. Clark and R. E. Ley.
 Human genetics shape the gut microbiome.
 Cell 159: 789-799.
 (2014)